wp-plugins/wp-lister-for-ebay/readme.txt

 == Installation ==

-1. Install WP-Lister for eBay either via the WordPress.org plugin directory, or by uploading the files to your server
+1. Install WP-Lister for eBay either via the WordPress.org plugin repository, or by uploading the files to your server
 2. After activating the plugin, visit the new page WP-Lister and follow the setup instructions.

 == Frequently Asked Questions ==